DrakkLord/gradle-android-metric-plugin/README.md

 **IMPORTANT**

-Dynamic resolution of configuration is *NOT* supported, for example setting the destination from a variable won't be recognised by the plugin and it will revert to the default folder, workaround is to use string literals.
+Dynamic resolution of the configuration is *NOT* supported, for example setting the destination from a variable won't be recognised by the plugin and it will revert to the default folder, workaround is to use string literals.
 ```
 def variable = "$buildDird/whatever.html"
 checkstyleTask {